Welcome to the Public DGS Corpus Release 3!

 For more detail, please consult the following publications:

 - Nishio, Rie / Hong, Sung-Eun / König, Susanne / Konrad, Reiner / Langer, Gabriele / Hanke, Thomas / Rathmann, Christian (2010).
 “Elicitation methods in the DGS (German Sign Language) Corpus Project”.
-Poster presented at the 4th Workshop on the Representation and Processing of Sign Languages: Corpora and Sign Language Technologies, following the 2010 LREC Conference in Malta, May 22.-23., 2010.
-Workshop Proceedings.
-W13.
-4th Workshop on Representation and Processing of Sign Languages: Corpora and Sign Language Technologies.
-May 22/23 2010.
-Valetta – Malta.
+Poster presented at the 4th Workshop on the Representation and Processing of Sign Languages: Corpora and Sign Language Technologies, following the 2010 LREC Conference in Malta, May 22-23, 2010.
 Paris: ELRA, pp. 178-185.
 [Paper] [Poster]

 Data Collection Regions

 From experiences in earlier projects, it was one of the key decisions to have a mobile studio to be set up in different places across Germany.
 The idea was to have as much of a “local” spirit with the recording location in the region and all persons involved coming from that region while still ensuring high-quality recordings needed for transcription.
-Obviously, the number of locations selected for recordings needs to be a compromise between localness in the above sense, but also relevant for the informants’ travel times, and the logistics.
+Obviously, the number of locations selected for recordings needs to be a compromise between, on the one hand, localness in the above sense and the informants’ travel times, and, on the other hand, the logistics.

 Our solution was the definition of thirteen data collection regions, trying to respect the catchment areas of current and former Schools for the Deaf, state (Bundesland) borders determining a. o. educational settings, especially the former border between West and East Germany, suspected dialectal borders, but also practical considerations such as travel times to the recording locations.
 The regions were further subdivided into up to five sub-regions relevant for informant selection.
 Large metropolitan areas form their own sub-regions, in contrast to others with mixed or more rural structures.

-Below to the left, you find a map of Germany showing the data collection regions.
-For comparison, you have a map of Germany showing the states (Bundesländer) on the right.
+Below you find a map of Germany showing the data collection regions.
+For comparison, there is a map of Germany showing the states (Bundesländer).